pulumi/pulumi-hugo/themes/default/content/docs/guides/self-hosted/aks-hosted.md

 ### Database Maintenance

-The installer configures the RDS backend database for replication and checkpointing.
-So no additional maintenance is needed by the customer.
+Currently, the installer deploys a single-server MySQL backend database server.
+Therefore, the customer should enable regular backups for the DB.

 ### Blob Storage Maintenance

 The service automatically creates backups of checkpoint files.
-However the customer may want to enable automated backup of the blob storage created by the installer.
+However, the customer may want to enable automated backup of the blob storage created by the installer.

 ### Updating the AKS Cluster Kubernetes Version

-Currently, the AKS installer uses kubernetes version 1.19.11.
-To update to a later version contact the Pulumi support team.
+To update to a later version of Kubernetes, contact the Pulumi support team.